-Look for one-week deals on Airbnb or one month on Airbnb
+Look for Weekly or Monthly deals on Airbnb

-If you have vacation time or can travel long term, try to aim for at least a week in one city.
-To get the benefits of traveling, it’s almost always better to stay long term.
-If you are only in a town for a couple of nights at a time, you’re probably going to be pay full price for hotels and eating out every meal.
-And always traveling around will cost a lot in transportation fees.
+If you have vacation time or can travel long-term, try to aim for at least a week in one city.
+To get the benefits of travelling, it’s almost always better to stay long-term.
+If you are only in a town for a couple of nights at a time, you’re probably going to be paying full price for hotels and eating out every meal.
+And always travelling around will cost a lot in transportation fees.